Spokane International Airport: Concourse C

 Concourse C houses 9 gates, both upper (30-32) and lower (21a, 21b, 22-26).
 The lower level gates house regional turboprop aircraft, while the upper-level gates house narrow-body aircraft.
 The current iteration of Concourse C opened in 2000 after a $20 million redevelopment and expansion project, designed by Bernardo-Wills Architects.
 The project, which broke ground in 1998 added 80000 ft2 to the concourse including a new baggage claim and two-story passenger facility.
 The 11000 ft2 concourse was remodeled into service and operations functions.
 The new Concourse C has a more contemporary architectural style, contrasting the appearance of the Concourse A and B complex, by employing a large use of metal cladding and large curtain window walls on its exterior building envelope.
 However, it draws inspiration from its neo-expressionist neighbor by architecturally expressing a modular, repetitive, and exposed structural grid through its façade and interior lobby areas.

 Alaska Airlines and its subsidiary carrier Horizon Air were the primary occupants operating in and out of Concourse C after Frontier Airlines ceased operations to Spokane in January 2015.
 However, that changed once American Airlines relocated to Concourse C in March 2016.
 Alaska and American operate in and out of the upper-level gates, while Horizon operates in and out of the lower level gates.

-In October 2022, the airport broke ground on Phase 1 of the Terminal Renovation and Expansion (TREX) program which includes expansion of Concourse C. The concourse is currently under construction and expected to reopen in late 2025.
+In October 2022, the airport broke ground on Phase 1 of the Terminal Renovation and Expansion (TREX) program which includes expansion of Concourse C. Phase one of the TREX project is completed, and later phases are currently under construction.